-Oral health products cleared by the Food Safety and Standards Authority of India for sale must be marked by IDA Seal.
-The Council on Scientific Affairs (CSA) evaluates consumer dental products such as therapeutic agents, drugs, chemicals, materials, instruments, and equipment that are employed in the treatment or prevention of dental disease.
+Oral health products cleared by the Food Safety and Standards Authority Govt. of India for sale can be marked by IDA Seal.
+The IDA Scientific Council (CSA) evaluates consumer dental products such as Oral Health Products, Therapeutic agents, Drugs, Chemicals, Materials, Instruments, and Equipment that are used in the treatment or prevention of dental disease.
 In addition, cosmetic agents may also be eligible for the Seal.

 Not every dental product qualifies for the Seal.
 There are certain requirements that must be met.
 For example, a company that applies for the Seal must